MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 This section covers a key pillar of DevSecOps, scanning and securing your infrastructure as code.
 For infrastructure as code, security and DevOps teams should monitor for misconfigurations that can lead to vulnerabilities in your infrastructure deployments.

-By implementing continuous checks on Azure Resource Manager (ARM), Bicep, or Terraform templates, you prevent breaches and exploits early in development, when they are less costly to fix.
-You will also want to maintain tight control of administrators and service account groups across Azure Active Directory (Azure AD) and your DevOps tool.
+By implementing continuous checks on Azure Resource Manager (ARM), Bicep, or Terraform templates, you prevent breaches and exploits early in development, when they're less costly to fix.
+You also want to maintain tight control of administrators and service account groups across Azure AD and your DevOps tool.

-You'll implement the Zero Trust **use least privilege access** principle by:
+You implement the Zero Trust **use least privilege access** principle by:

 - Conducting robust reviews of your infrastructure configurations with least privilege identity access and networking set up.
 - Assigning users role-based access control (RBAC) to resources at the repository level, team level, or organization level.